adminero-it/eos-mac-wallet/README.md

  * use ./cleos script instead of ./bin/cleos which is configured for our secure fullnode server over https connection

 if you not familiar with CLI interface please feel free to ask us on our telegram channel https://t.me/eosemerge or by email: support@eosemerge.io

+*****
+..... and now, we created WWW interface! just run ./START_PROGRAM from your terminal, and forget about black and white screen!
+..... more improvements comming soon, be ready! and of course vote for us :)
+*****

 </pre>